nuejs/nue/packages/nuejs.org/docs/content-tags.md

   width: 1000
 ```

 [.options]
   #### Video options

-  `autoplay` starts the video when the page is loaded.
-It must be used together with

-  `muted` or the autoplay does not work on all browsers.
+  - `autoplay` - Starts the video when the page loads, providing an engaging experience right away.
+Must be used together with `muted` for autoplay to work across all browsers.

-  `controls` displays the browser's built-in video controls.

-  `loop` seeks back to the start after reaching the end of the video.
+  - `controls` - Displays the built-in video controls provided by the browser, allowing users to play, pause, and adjust the volume.
+  - `loop` - Makes the video restart automatically after it reaches the end, which is useful for continuous playback in presentations or promotional content.

-  `muted` plays the video without sound.
+  - `muted` - Plays the video without sound, enabling autoplay in browsers that restrict sound playback.

-  `poster` a URL for an image to be shown before the playback starts.
+  - `poster` - A URL for an image that will be displayed before the video begins playing, giving users a preview of the content.

-  `preload` a [hint to the browser][preload] on what to load prior playback.
+  - `preload` - Provides a [hint to the browser](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video#preload) about whether to load the video data before the user plays it.

-  // `sources` a list of video files.
-The browser plays the first one it understands.

-  `src` a URL to the video file.
+  - `src` - Specifies the URL to the video file, directing the browser to where it can retrieve the video content.

-  `width` the video width.

-  [preload]: //developer.mozilla.org/en-US/docs/Web/HTML/Element/video#preload
+  - `width` - Determines the width of the video player, allowing for precise control over the layout.

-#### HTML output
+### HTML output

-Videos are rendered as a native HTML5 video element:
+When rendered, videos appear as a native HTML5 video element, enabling smooth integration into your web pages.
+For example, the following code:

 ```html
 <video class="heroic" width="1000" poster="hello.png">